Talk to a lawyer

 How Is Compensation Calculated In Land Acquisition?

 Compensation in land acquisition is calculated under the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 (RFCTLARR Act).
-The Act ensures that landowners receive fair and just payment for the land and associated losses through a clearly defined formula.
+The Act ensures landowners receive fair payment through a clearly defined formula.

 1. Market Value of the Land